Rockneeraj/mininet/README.md

 OVSForest are software-based OpenFlow switches Links are virtual ethernet pairs, which live in the Linux kernel and connect our emulated switches to emulated hosts(processes).
+* Controller can be any openflow controller that can be used to manage openflow switches.
+* Router is simply a host that works to manage route between switches and controller, It works in a seprate namespace named as mn-r0.
+Here the name of router r0 is fixed.
+* Switches are the OpenFlow switches that manages the traffic.
+* Hosts are simply nodes to create network topology of Switches and hosts.

 ### Features